 - API Delivered Commerce: In headless commerce, as there is no presentation layer, you can decide where the commerce will take place using APIs.
 Data is made available, no matter what device or channel users are on.
 There are many omnichannel networks from web applications to IoT, which can be enabled to integrate with CMS.
 Mostly REST APIs and GraphQL are used.

 - Highly futuristic: As there are no interdependencies, shop owners can easily implement and develop new solutions at a faster pace.
-There is no-need for reconfiguring any back-end logic.
-Headless commerce also supports newer technologies so that the innovation always drives up.
+There is no need for reconfiguring any back-end logic.
+Headless commerce also supports newer technologies so that innovation always drives up.

-Progressive Web Applications or PWAs is the best way to implement Headless Commerce Solution.
+Progressive Web Applications or PWAs are the best way to implement Headless Commerce solutions.
 The true potential of headless commerce is realized when the content delivery to different UIs doesn’t pose any problem.
-But how does PWA and Headless Commerce make it happen?
+But how do PWA and Headless Commerce make it happen?

 - Standardization: A headless PWA with its trending techniques allows a faster development.
 This, in turn, will allow the achievement of a standard.